-A levy based on 1% (one percent) of rateable value will be charged to each qualifying ratepayer using the most current Non-Domestic Rates list to calculate the amount payable.
-The BID levy will be set by 1st March for the full 5-year term of the BID.
+A levy based on 1.5% (one and a half percent) of rateable value is charged to each qualifying ratepayer using the most current Non-Domestic Rates list to calculate the amount payable.
+The BID levy is set for the full 5-year term of the BID.

-The Penrith BID area includes 375 hereditaments, and over 90% of levy paying businesses will be required to pay a levy that’s either equivalent to, or less than, £1 per day.
-Additionally, more than a quarter (27%)2 of the total business premises in the BID area will be exempt from the BID levy due to their small size.
+The Penrith BID area includes 380 hereditaments, and over 90% of levy paying businesses will be required to pay a levy that's either equivalent to, or less than, £1.50 per day.
+Additionally, more than a quarter (27%) of the total business premises in the BID area are exempt from the BID levy due to their small size.

 Who pays for the BID?

-A levy of 1% (one percent) of Rateable Value will be charged to each qualifying ratepayer using the most current Non-Domestic Rates list to calculate the amount payable.
+A levy of 1.5% (one and a half percent) of Rateable Value is charged to each qualifying ratepayer using the most current Non-Domestic Rates list to calculate the amount payable.

-The BID levy rate will be set on 1 March 2018, with the levy rate calculation based on the most current Non-Domestic Rates list.
+The BID levy rate is set on 1 March 2023, with the levy rate calculation based on the most current Non-Domestic Rates list.
 The BID levy rate calculated for each individual hereditament may also be updated because of changes in ratepayer, appeals, additions or removals.